eliemichel/LearnWebGPU/basic-3d-rendering/input-geometry/playing-with-buffers.md

 The **command queue**, that we used to send data (`writeBuffer`) and instructions (`copyBufferToBuffer`), **only goes in one way**: from CPU host to GPU device.
 It is thus a "fire and forget" queue: functions do not return a value since they **run on a different timeline**.

 So, how do we read data back then?
 We use an **asynchronous operation**, like we did when using `wgpuQueueOnSubmittedWorkDone` in the [Command Queue](../../getting-started/the-command-queue.md) chapter.
-Instead of directly get a value back, we set up a **callback** that gets invoked whenever the requested data is ready.
+Instead of directly getting a value back, we set up a **callback** that gets invoked whenever the requested data is ready.
 We then **poll the device** to check for incoming events.

 **To read data from a buffer**, we use `buffer.mapAsync` (or `wgpuBufferMapAsync`).
 This operation **maps** the GPU buffer into CPU memory, and then whenever it is ready it executes the callback function it was provided.
 Once we are done, we can **unmap** the buffer.